OshDubh/bash-scraps/README.md

 `ppx` Runs the last edited python file.

-`subl_create` Creates a python/c file and fills it with boilerplate code and a description/author/etc tagline.
-The first cmdline argument is the name of the file and the optional second is the description you want to give to the file.
+`subl_create` Creates a file given in cli argument 1, and fills it with standard boilerplate code.
+The boilerplate code follows the format of the template matching the file extension. template files should be in the format `template_[suffix]`.
+Any language is supported by `subl_create` as long as there is a matching template file.
+The template files should be stored in `~/bin`.

-`jccx` compiles and executes the last java file edited
+`jccx` compiles and executes the last java file edited.